People often use the terms digital signatures and electronic signatures interchangeably, unaware of the differences between the two.

 Digital signatures vs. electronic signatures

-1. Signer authentication
+1. Signer identification

 Such methods are fallible because email accounts can easily get hacked.
 As a result, one can never be one hundred percent sure about who really signed the documents.